 Loss of Balance

-When someone paddling a sea kayak capsizes in calm water, it’s generally because they felt like they were losing their balance—not because they actually were.
+When someone paddling a sit-inside kayak capsizes in calm water, it’s generally because they felt like they were losing their balance—not because they actually were.
 Feeling like you’re about to tip over can cause you to shift your weight in odd directions, leading to your kayak flipping over.

 In fact, foul weather can make it difficult for anyone to stay upright in their kayak, regardless of their paddling ability or kayak design.